spdrnl/kgworkflow/README.md

 - How to execute OWL related tasks using Python.
 - How to create your command line tools using for these tasks.
 - How to execute a workflow of commands line tools.
+- How to run Jupyter notebooks using developed Python modules.
 - How to potentially distribute your project as a package.

 The project is structured in such a way that it can be used in a simple and more advanced way.
 Below are some examples